diego0020/wave-sync/README.md

 0. Pending: The round is about to start

-1. Setup: The gauge is set at a random position, which is revealed to the teller.
-The teller also can select between two cards which represent the edges of the meter.
-Finally the teller gives a clue.
+1. Setup: The gauge is set at a random position, which is revealed to the psychiv.
+The psychic also can select between two cards which represent the edges of the meter.
+Finally the psychic gives a clue.

 2. The rest of the team must reach an agreement of the position of the needle given the clue.